Split Gay Travel

-Take a stroll through the wondrous narrow alleys in the Split Old City.
+Take a stroll through the wondrous narrow alleys in the Split Old Town.
 Make your way around the labyrinth of streets, exploring every little nook.
-Paths that you may think are dead-ends often lead to beautiful little plazas with cute bars and restaurants.
+Diocletian’s Palace and the surrounding area are a great place to start.

 Split Gay Beach: The Best Gay Beach in Croatia

 Local gay Croatians are usually hanging out at Kasjuni Beach during the warmer months.
 They prefer this area because they can stay out of the public eye.

 Nevertheless, if you’re looking for a gay cruising spot in Split, all you have to do is wander the rocky coves past the beach area.
 I definitely witnessed a few encounters from afar.

-Remember, local gay Croatians are not always open or comfortable with their homosexuality because of the societal pressure.
+Remember, local gay Croatians are not always open or comfortable with their homosexuality because of societal pressure.
 Say hello!

 Pizzeria Bokamorra is a stunning and tasty high-end restaurant.
 Their cocktail menu is spectacular.
 You can also head here just for drinks.
 Pizzeria Bokamorra was actually one of few places in Split where I found custom cocktails.